architect/arc.codes/public/guides/upgrade.md

 ### Architect 5 (Catalope)

-Architect 5 (Catalope) represented a major milestone in the project's functionality, intoducing `@ws` (WebSocket) support.
+Architect 5 (Catalope) represented a major milestone in the project's functionality, introducing `@ws` (WebSocket) support.
 Catalope and was the last version to rely primarily on SDK calls to provision AWS infrastructure, and is currently in [LTS status](#architect-5).

 ### Architect 6 (Ogopogo)